 Removable casters make for great portability

-Securely closed with a simple but sturdy bold mechanism
+Single door closed with a sturdy bold mechanism

 Possibly the toughest crate on the market